holepunchto/pear-docs/reference/pear/configuration.md

 #### `pear.stage.entrypoints <Array>`

-An array of entrypoints as staging start-points in addition to (deduped) main entry point.
+An array of entrypoint paths as staging start-points in addition to (deduped) main entry point.

+#### `pear.stage.prefetch <Array>`

+An array of file paths to the warmup during staging in addition to all entry points.
+This is useful for loading assets needed to start the application quickly.

 #### `pear.stage.ignore <Array>`